My last published story: Ho For The Holidays

 When the Justice League were discussing resurrecting Superman in the Snyder Cut without mentioning his name, but the Man of Steel soundtrack started playing in the background.
 Then the hologram appeared with him flying.
 I thought that was really cool.

-My last published story: Good For Nothing
+My last published story: Ho For The Holidays

 So many movies but for all the wrong reasons John Wayne's one line in the film to close the epic The Greatest Story ever told.
 Playing a Roman Centurion as Jesus died on the cross he says " Truly this man was the son of God".